aramadia/seminyak/README.md

 ## Features

+- Customizable full-screen background image
+- Choose from 1 of 10 predefined color palettes
-- Set your own background image
+- Create your own color palette with [Tailwind](https://tailwindcss.com/)
+- Add custom Web Fonts from Google
-- Modify header and message
+- Easily add your own scripts and favicon
-- Tweak style treatments
+- Optional image credits display
 - Google Analytics using Hugo's internal template
 - Open Graph using Hugo's internal template
-- RSS using Hugo's internal template
+- RSS using Hugo's internal template (just in case)
-- Overrides for scripts, favicon and analytics
-- Native System Font Stack
-- Referrer Policy
+- Add privacy with Referrer Policy
-- Webmaster Verification
+- Webmaster Verification ready

 ## Customization

-### Header and Message

-To customize the header and message create a `_index.md` at the root of your site's `/content/` directory.
-Set the `title` in the front matter to define the header text then use HTML or Markdown below the front matter to define the message.
-See `exampleSite` for example.

-### Style

-Seminyak uses [CSS Variables](https://devdocs.io/css/using_css_variables) for customization of basic elements.
-To start customizing copy the theme's `variables.css` into your `/static/css/` directory and have at it.
+## Updating the Web Font

+To update the Web Font update `google_fonts` in the config file and adjust settings in `tailwind.custom.js` then run `npm run build` to generate a new stylesheet.

+### Modify the Color Palette

+To adjust the color palette adjust the color setting for `color_palette` in the site config.
+To create your own color palette modify `tailwind-custom.js` and run `npm run build` from the theme directory.
+See the [Tailwind docs](https://tailwindcss.com/docs/colors#customizing) for more info.

 ### Configuration